Feb 01, 2023

 In this case, we are referring to Magento Open Source instead of the paid and hosted solution Adobe Commerce powered by Magento, formerly known as Magento Commerce.
 The premium version of the software is more suited to those with a large budget.

-Getting started with Magento is easy – most hosting providers provide a one-click installation option.
+To get started with Magento, first you’ll need to install it – some hosting providers provide a one-click installation option or you might need to install Magento manually.
 If you have no technical knowledge, a massive community of Magento web developers is ready to help.

 From its dashboard, users can add products, conduct inventory management, set up tax and shipping, configure payments, and offer discounts and coupon codes.
 You can also print shipping labels, packing slips, and invoices straight from the admin panel.